David Tracy

-Background
+Early life and education

 David Tracy was born on January 6, 1939, to John Charles Tracy and Eileen Marie Tracy (née Rossell) in Yonkers, New York.
 He had two brothers, John Jr. and Arthur.
 His father was a union organizer who liked to read Henry Adams to his children.

 Feeling an intense call to the priesthood as an adolescent, Tracy started attending the Cathedral School in 1952.
 The Cathedral School served as a high school and minor seminary for the Archdiocese of New York.
-In 1960, he left New York for Rome to study at the Gregorianum.
+In 1960, he left New York for Rome to study at the Gregorian University.
 His vocation to study theology was profoundly encouraged by the Second Vatican Council taking place at that time.
 He was ordained in Rome on December 18, 1963, and served in the diocese of Bridgeport, Connecticut, in 1963.
-Tracy received his Licentiate of Sacred Theology from the Gregorianum in 1964, after which he spent one year at a parish in Stamford, Connecticut.
+Tracy received his Licentiate of Sacred Theology from the Gregoriana in 1964, after which he spent one year at a parish in Stamford, Connecticut.
 He has said that he had always wanted to work in a parish, but during his one year of doing so, he felt a strong call to the academic life.
 He returned to Rome and received his doctorate from the Gregorian University in 1969.

-Tracy died in Chicago on April 29, 2025, at the age of 86.